notice96/jira-keitaro-bot/README.md

-# Final Railway FastAPI Project
+# FastAPI App for Offer Generation

-Correct port handling, ready for deploy.
+Simple API to generate offers from user input.